 We stress that this phenomenon is distinct from recently studied ``dissipation-induced instabilities'' \cite{Dogra2019}, where the purely dissipative dynamics is already unstable on its own.
 Again, in our case the system is always stable in the dissipation-only limit $J_1 = J_2 = 0$.

-The instability threshold \cref{eqn:instability} can be understood from a simple perturbative argument that is formally valid only when $\kappa \ll J_1, J_2$ (akin to a Fermi's Golden Rule (FGR) calculation).
-If we define $|\psi_i\rangle (i = 1,2,3)$ to be the (non-degenerate) eigenvectors of $D_J$, and treat $D_\kappa$ as a small perturbation on top of this, then to first order $|\psi_i\rangle$ has a relaxation rate:
+The instability threshold \cref{eqn:instability} can be understood from a simple perturbative argument that is formally valid only when $\kappa \ll J_1, J_2$ [akin to a Fermi's golden rule (FGR) calculation].
+If we define $|\psi_i\rangle (i = 1,2,3)$ to be the (nondegenerate) eigenvectors of $D_J$, and treat $D_\kappa$ as a small perturbation on top of this, then to first order $|\psi_i\rangle$ has a relaxation rate

 If an eigenmode has more amplitude on $\hat c$ than $\hat a$, there will be a value of $\eta < 1$ at which \cref{eqn:FGR} is negative.
-This corresponds exactly to the condition in \cref{eqn:instability}, and is easy to understand intuitively (i.e.~the eigenmode sees more anti-damping than damping).
+This corresponds exactly to the condition in \cref{eqn:instability}, and is easy to understand intuitively (i.e.~the eigenmode sees more antidamping than damping).
 Surprisingly, this simple FGR argument turns out to be exact to all orders in $\kappa$: \cref{eqn:instability} is not perturbative \cite{Supplement}.
-We stress that this is a non-obvious phenonmenon.
+We stress that this is a nonobvious phenonmenon.
 For example, consider a modified model where we eliminate dissipative pairing by replacing $\mathcal{D}[\hat{L}] \rightarrow \mathcal{D}[\sqrt{\kappa}\hat{a}] + \mathcal{D}[\sqrt{\kappa} \eta \hat{c}^\dagger]$ in our master equation.
 We are left with just incoherent gain and loss.
 In this case, the instability threshold would depend sensitively on the value of $\kappa$, with the FGR prediction only valid for $\kappa \rightarrow 0$, see \cref{fig:FGR}.

-We thus see that even at the semiclassical level, the dissipative pairing interaction yields surprises: instability from the combination of two individually-stable dynamical processes, with a threshold that is independent of the overall dissipation scale.
-Note that the above phenomena could alternatively be described (in a squeezed frame) as the interplay of asymmetric loss and Hermitian pairing interacting (see \cite{Supplement} for details and application to 2-mode models).
+We thus see that even at the semiclassical level, the dissipative pairing interaction yields surprises: instability from the combination of two individually stable dynamical processes, with a threshold that is independent of the overall dissipation scale.
+Note that the above phenomena could alternatively be described (in a squeezed frame) as the interplay of asymmetric loss and Hermitian pairing interacting (see \cite{Supplement} for details and application to two-mode models).